AUTHOR: BEC OF 'FOR EVERY HEN'

 Now, it's time to cater for the more adventurous eaters on your guest-list!
 Wholegrains (such as quinoa and rice), sesame seeds (and other seed varieties), dried fruit (such as cherries and raisins), beans, tofu, fresh fruits (such as pears, tomatoes, avocados and apples), nuts, herbs, noodles and dressings (mayonnaise or salsa, for instance) will all be a welcome addition for any food lover.

 And finally, don't forget the staples of many a salad at home - boiled eggs and cheese!

 Serve all of this alongside bread slices and rolls so that guests can decide between salad in a bowl or as part of a sandwich.

 If you have the time, you can also add some baked (or mixed) salad options to the set-up.
 These include potato salad, coleslaw, warm roasted vegetables, noodle salad, pasta salad, greek salad and more.

 Articles Related to DIY Food Bars for Parties

 The Best Food Bars for Your Event!

 Fun and easier to create than you think, your food bar or drink station is bound to be an absolute hit at your celebration - not only because it means guests' serve themselves (less work for you #winning), but also because they look AH-MAZING!
 If you have any tips yourself, or I've missed some food stations that absolutely NEED to be featured, please don't hesitate to let us know via the comment section below or on our socials.

-Cheers to THE most mouth-watering event around!
+Cheers to THE most mouth-watering event with the best food bars around!